DevFTales/Weather-web/README.md

 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

-# Weather-web
-# Weather Forecast Application This is a simple weather forecast application that allows users to get weather information from different cities around the world.
-The app consumes the OpenWeatherMap API to get the real-time weather forecast data.
 ## Funcionalidades

 - Pesquisa de previsão do tempo por nome da cidade